ndegroot/transcribetools/readme.md

-# LocalWhisper
+# TrancribeTools

 ## Introduction
-TranscribeTools is an Python application which transcribes all sound files in a configurable folder using a local Whisper model.
+TranscribeTools is a Python application that transcribes all sound files in a configurable folder using a local version of the Whisper model.
+Whisper is an automatic speech recognition system created by OpenAI, which can transcribe audio files in multiple languages and translate those languages into English.
-TranscribeTools contains an Python application LocalWhisper which transcribes all sound files in a configurable folder using a local Whisper model.
-You can choose which Whisper model is to be used
+The model must be run locally to comply with the General Data Protection Regulation (GDPR).
+This is because, when using OpenAI’s transcription service (based on the Whisper model), OpenAI collects user data from prompts and files uploaded by the user.
+These audio files may contain personal data from which people can be identified.
+Therefore, using OpenAI’s service without a processing agreement is not allowed.
+On the other hand, using TranscribeTools to run the Whisper model on your own device means that files containing personal data will not be collected.
+The program essentially downloads the model—released as open-source software in 2022—and uses the command line to select a folder, which it then transcribes, all locally.
+It works with audio files under 25 MB in the following formats: mp3, mp4, mpeg, mpga, m4a, wav, and webm.
+It also allows the user to choose the model size.
+The larger models are more accurate but slower, and vice versa.
+Furthermore, the application utilizes the terminal—a text-based interface to interact with the computer—to install and use Whisper.
+This might sound intimidating but is hopefully manageable when following the instructions given below.
+The terminal is already installed in most cases.

 ## Details
  - using Python 3.12.7, openai-whisper https://pypi.org/project/openai-whisper/ (current version 20240930)